ncphillips/ncphi.com/content/blog/react-named-children.md

 ---
-title: Separating Concerns in React with the 'Named Children' Pattern
+title: Separating Concerns with the 'Named Children' Pattern
 category: react
 author: Nolan Phillips
 description: >-
   Props and children are different things, but when the a component takes multiple children things can get awkward.
 The Named Children pattern helps us deal with this.
-createdAt: "2020-08-12"
+createdAt: '2020-08-12'
 ---

-Components that wrap other content usually use the `children` pattern.
-For example, if we want to put a message inside of a `<Card>` we would do:
+React Components for wrapping content often use the `children` pattern.
+For example, this `<Card>` wraps the text "Hello World":

 ```tsx
 <Card>Hello World</Card>
 ```

-If we want to adjust how big the `<Card>` itself works then we could pass it extra props:
+The size of the `<Card>` could be set with a prop:

 ```tsx
 <Card size="large">Hello World</Card>
 ```

-This pattern works well if there's only the main body, but what if the `<Card>` has multiple sections?

-Usually we might pass the content in as `props`.
+This pattern works if `<Card>` has just one content section but not if it has multiple.
+In that case the content might be provided by `props` instead of `children`:

 ```tsx
 <Card